-When using an alternative method of valuation based on price/book value ratio, the fair value is not significantly different from the fair value determined on the basis of the present value of future cash flows, which was used for the original valuation
+When using an alternative method of valuation based on price/book value ratio, the fair value is not significantly different from the fair value determined on the basis of the present value of future cash flows, which was used for the original valuation.

-44 Assets under management
+42 Assets under management

-As at 31 December 2012, the Group held client assets on balance sheet in the amount of CZK 1,028 million (2011: CZK 977 million) and also managed assets in the amount of CZK 287,932 million (2011: CZK 235,902 million).
+As at 31 December 2012, the Bank held client assets on balance sheet in the amount of CZK 1,028 million (2011: CZK 977 million) and also managed assets in the amount of CZK 287,932 million (2011: CZK 235,902 million).
+No held or managed assets were from the Bank's subsidiaries.

-45 Post balance sheet events
+43 Post balance sheet events